Brew your loose leaf tea at work, at home, or on the go with an elegant Tielka Tea Infuser—Tea Strainer.

 - foldable handles for easy storage

-- can also be used as a tea strainer
+- can also be used as a tea strainer or a chai infuser

 Why Use a Tea Infuser?